conxtor/Oracle-21XE-APEX-ORDS-on-Centos8Stream/README.md

 1. Get a server or a cloud instance with 4 GB RAM, 30 (better 40) GB of SSD and at least a public IPv4 address.
 IPv6 optional but recommended.
 Operating system should be CentOS 8 Stream.
 2. Have a A/AAAA (or both) DNS record pointing at that server's IP(s).
 3. Update your OS with ```dnf update```
-4. Install some prerequisites with ```dnf install -y nano git java-17-openjdk yum-utils epel-release firewalld```
+4. Install some prerequisites with ```dnf install -y nano git java-17-openjdk yum-utils epel-release firewalld sudo unzip```
 5. After adding the epel-release (CentOS Contrib repo) you need to install some more tools: ```dnf install -y nginx certbot python3-certbot-nginx```
 6. Download the Oracle Database Preinstall package: ```wget https://yum.oracle.com/repo/OracleLinux/OL8/appstream/x86_64/getPackage/oracle-database-preinstall-21c-1.0-1.el8.x86_64.rpm```